Confidence during COVID

 Welcome back to the setting

 Back to School Safely - Taking your child to nursery or a childminder; what parents need to know.
 Childminders and nursery staff continue to provide a safe and happy environment where children can learn and develop.
 If your usual nursery or childminder isn’t open, your local authority can help with finding a place that is right for your child.
-This leaflet from the Department for Education (DfE) has been published as part of the Back to School Safely campaign in England, and is available in other languages here.
+This leaflet from the Department for Education (DfE) has been published as part of the Back to School Safely campaign in England.

 Guidance for Wales is available on the Welsh Government website.